-Quality matter when it comes to clippers, so remember that you get what you pay for.
+Quality matters when it comes to clippers, so remember that you get what you pay for.
 Cheaper clippers may not use as high-quality materials as others and can easily dull over time, giving you a less accurate and messy cut.
-Still to high-quality clippers, like Furminator Dog Nail Clippers for clean cuts no matter how thick your dog's nails are.
+Stick to high-quality clippers, like Furminator Dog Nail Clippers, for clean cuts no matter how thick your dog's nails are.

 You are likely going to be cutting off just the tips of the nails to start, and the guard can actually get in the way, so make sure you find a pair of nail clippers with a removable guard.

 For small dog nails, or trims and touch-ups, we recommend having a small set of nail scissors, like Baxter & Bella Nail Scissors, to keep edges and corners dull and smooth.

 Some pet owners prefer guillotine-style dog clippers because it completely surrounds the nails and is curved on top to follow the curve of the nail.
 This can make it easier to get a good grip on the nail and line up the cut with more confidence.

 Just like scissor-style clippers, guillotine clippers need to be high quality to give a nice clean cut.
 A dull or poor-quality blade will not cut as easily and could have a crushing effect on the nail as it cuts.

 The edges of the nail may splinter or fray as the pressure from the dull blade cuts the nail.
 This can be uncomfortable for your dog, but mostly just leaves alarmingly sharp edges that will need to be trimmed to be safe for both them and you.

 Baxter & Bella Guillotine Dog Nail Clippers are a nice lightweight option that is well suited for small to large breeds.